Celebrate with students this special, once-a-year occasion using these fun birthday writing prompts.

 - Explain how to make someone feel special on his or her birthday.

-- Write a creative and funny story about celebrating your pet’s birthday.
+- Write a funny story about celebrating your pet’s birthday.

-- You are in charge of planning the best birthday party ever for a close relative.
+- You are in charge of planning a birthday party for a relative.
 Describe how it will be.
 Who will you invite, what entertaining activities will you have, when will the party occur, where will it happen, which party favors will you give out, and what types of food will you have?

 - Create a story using these words: surprise, friends, birthday, rain